KenFletcherGO/Project-2-T33M-3/README.md

 ## INSTRUCTIONS TO RUN:
     - Run these commands before anything else: chmod 400 t33mkey.pem
+        1. Change localuser to your username.

-        1. Run the database. cd into the db folder and run :
+        2. Run the database. cd into the db folder and run :

         - docker rm -f usersdb
         - docker build -t usersdb .
         - docker run --name usersdb -d -p 5432:5432 usersdb

-        2. Run user-server.go in the server computer
+        3. Run user-server.go in the server computer

-        3. Then cd .. back into your main folder
+        4. Then cd .. back into your main folder

         - chmod 400 t33mkey.pem
         - run main.go